 Additional personal protection:

-- All players, coaches and volunteers should have a mask with them to the practice session, to be worn should 6’ not be able to be maintained.
+All players, coaches and volunteers should have a mask with them to the practice session.

-- Water bottles should all be clearly marked.
+Water bottles should all be clearly marked and not shared.

 ***Drop-in players will not be permitted - Waivers must be signed and submitted prior to being cleared for play.